 Luis Buñuel

-Luis Buñuel 's Life
+Luis Buñuel's Life

 He first got his foot in the door when he moved in 1925 to Paris, where he was able to become the assistant for Jean Epstein.
-In his early years he was close friends with Salvador Dali and studied at the University of Madrid, where he majored in science.
+In his early years he was close friends with Salvador Dali and studied at the University of Madrid, where he majored in History.
 His first short piece, Un Chien Andalou, was a 16-minute collaboration with Salvador Dalí filled with disturbing images that delighted their surrealist followers.
-His second installment with Dali caused the breakdown of their friendship, mainly to do with issues of Buñuel's distaste of the Roman Catholic church that was ever so evident within his work.
-His surrealist style and avant garde opinions were enough to convince him that he wouldn't fare well within the cloud of the Spanish Civil War looming over them.
+Today this movie is still screened and considered to be one of the best of its kind from this period.

 He moved to the United States and soon found himself in Hollywood, where he tried getting involved in the short-lived practise of recreating American films as foreign remakes.
 From 1942 until 1946 he found himself working for Warner Brothers; there, he dubbed films, as he had taken a long break of fifteen years between directing.
-He began directing again when he went to Mexico; here he produced some brilliant pieces of work, including Los Olvidados, which follows the unsettling story of a group of Mexican children's unethical struggle through poverty.
-Mexico seemed to be where he focused a lot of his attention; even when he had left Buñuel still put his time into producing mexican films.
+Buñuel began directing again when he went to Mexico; here he produced some brilliant pieces of work, including Los Olvidados, which follows the unsettling story of a group of Mexican children's unethical struggle through poverty.
+Mexico seemed to be where he focused a lot of his attention; even when he had left Buñuel still put his time into producing Mexican films.
 His work certainly displays a real flourishing aspect to his surrealism and the humor really starts to develop.

 He later travelled to France, where he directed what have been considered to be some of his best pieces of work.
 An example is Diary of a Chambermaid, although it has been noted that the film lacked the same level of surrealism that had been commonly known and drew audiences to him.
-In 1934 he married Jeanne Rucar, with who he spent the rest of his life and had two sons.
+In 1934 Luis Buñuel married Jeanne Rucar, with who he spent the rest of his life and had two sons.
 His grandson has gone on to direct his own shows on the National Geographic Channel, so needless to say the talent runs in the family.

 Luis Buñuel´s Work